bhart4278/sql-challenge/README.md

   - Remember to specify the data types, primary keys, foreign keys, and other constraints.
   - For the primary keys, verify that the column is unique.
 Otherwise, create a composite key, which takes two primary keys to uniquely identify a row.
   - Be sure to create the tables in the correct order to handle the foreign keys.
-2. Import each CSV file into its corresponding SQL table.
+2. Import each CSV file into its corresponding SQL table. (see Data folder for CSVs)

 ## Data Analysis